-Interest expense consists of interest expense related to the aggregate \$172.5 million principal amount of 3.0% Convertible Senior Notes due 2025 the Company issued in a private offering to qualified institutional buyers in October 2018 (Notes).
-A portion of the interest expense on the Notes is non-cash expense relating to accretion of the debt discount and amortization of issuance costs.
-In 2018 we recorded \$2.5 million in interest expense, of which \$1.1 million relates to accrued interest and the remainder to the accretion of the debt discount and amortization of issuance costs of the Notes.
+Interest expense consists of interest expense related to the aggregate \$172.5 million principal amount of 3.0% Convertible Senior Notes due 2025 that we issued in a private offering to qualified institutional buyers in October 2018 (the Notes) as well as interest expense related to the aggregate \$75.0 million principal amount of the deferred royalty obligation entered into in September 2019 with HealthCare Royalty Partners.
+A portion of the interest expense on both the Notes and the deferred royalty obligation is non-cash expense relating to the accretion of the value of the debt discount and amortization of issuance costs.